 The Klein Tools ‘State of the Industry’ survey was conducted by Russell Research, an independent survey research firm, which conducted 201 online interviews from January 20 – 26, 2015, and 200 online interviews from January 27 – February 5, 2016, to secure a nationally significant representation.
 Forty percent of respondents were union members and 60 percent were not.

-Tagged with Klein Tools, state of the industry, survey, tED
+Tagged with Klein Tools, survey, tED